Pacharfal/farmamechov_s3/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.4.0 - 11-August-2023
+- New: Added SureCart variation for every eCommerce based template.
+- Fix: Resolved an issue where the import progress percentage would overflow the limit.

 v3.3.0 - 02-August-2023
 - New: Added compatibility to FSE based Spectra One theme.